-These new changes have been implemented to overcome previous disadvantage faced by Army spouses/civil partners returning from overseas postings.
+These changes have been implemented to overcome previous disadvantage faced by Army spouses/civil partners returning from overseas postings.
 See our Benefits, National Insurance and Tax for more details.

 Registering with a GP is often nothing new for most Army families; however, if you have previously been registered with Defence Primary Healthcare (DPHC) or military medical centres, you may be a little anxious about registering with an NHS practice.
-For information and advice on registering with a GP, click here.
+For information and advice on registering with a GP, see our Health page.

-The Army has produced some transition guidance for soldiers explaining how to access the NHS and veteran related services [Transition Information Sheet 3].
+The Army has produced some transition guidance for soldiers explaining how to access the NHS and veteran related services, see transition Information sheet 3.

-Once your spouse or partner has left the Army they will be considered to be a veteran and it is important that they inform their GP of this, particularly if they have an ongoing medical issue or are taking medication.
+Once your spouse or partner has left the Army, they are considered a veteran and it is important that they inform their GP of this, particularly if they have an ongoing medical issue or are taking medication.

 If you or a member of your family is currently undergoing medical treatment, or are taking specific medication, it is important to ask your GP for a copy of any relevant medical notes or a record of the medication that you are taking.
 This should reduce any delay in treatment when you register with your next GP, particularly if your medical notes haven’t arrived when you have your initial appointment.

 If you are receiving specialist treatment in hospital, it is recommended that you ask your consultant for a current referral letter.
-You will then need to register with a GP, so that they can re-refer you for consultant and secondary care.
+Your new GP can then re-refer you for consultant and secondary care.

 If you are currently on an NHS waiting list and move before you reach the top of it, you should be able to transfer any waiting time accrued when you move; this is a commitment of the Armed Forces Covenant.

-If you do experience problems with transferring your NHS waiting list time, contact AFF Health and Additional Needs Specialist Karen Ross at firstname.lastname@example.org
+If you do experience problems with transferring your NHS waiting list time, contact AFF Health and Additional Needs team at firstname.lastname@example.org

 If you have a family member with additional needs and/or disability and you require adaptations to your next property, contact your Local Authority (LA) to request an Occupational Therapy (OT) assessment.

-In some areas LAs may have long waiting lists and they usually have eligibility criteria to see whether someone can receive occupational therapy services; this is based on the Fair Access to Care Services (FACS) guidance.
+In some areas, LAs may have long waiting lists and they usually have eligibility criteria to see whether someone can receive OT services; this is based on the Fair Access to Care Services (FACS) guidance.

-For more information on the eligibility criteria, click here
+For more information on the eligibility criteria, see nhs.uk/conditions/occupational-therapy

 If you cannot wait for an LA OT assessment, you can opt to get a private OT assessment; ensure they are fully qualified and a member of a recognised body, such as the British Association of Occupational Therapists (BAOT).

 OTs can also provide you with equipment for your home; to find out how you do this, see gov.uk/apply-home-equipment-for-disabled.

 If you require major adaptations or more expensive equipment, this is the responsibility of the housing department.
 You may be required to pay something towards the cost of these items, or you may be able to apply for a Disabled Facilities Grant to help with the cost.

 The Disabled Facilities Grant is means tested for adults and is only available in England and Wales.
-Click the links for information on accessing equipment and grants in Scotland and for NI visit nidirect.gov.uk/articles/disabled-facilities-grants
+For Scotland visit gov.scot/policies/independent-living/housing-adaptations and for NI visit nidirect.gov.uk/articles/disabled-facilities-grants

-Children with a disability who are under 18yrs can get a grant without their parents’ income being taken into account.
+Children with a disability who are under 18 years can get a grant without their parents’ income being taken into account.
 Contact your local council for more information.

-If your child has SEN or SEND and you need support getting them into the correct school for their needs, contact the local authority and speak to the SEN team.
-The GOV.UK website has some useful information on SEN and SEND
+If your child has SEND and you need support getting them into the correct school for their needs, contact the Local Authority (LA) and speak to the SEND team.
+The GOV.UK website has some useful information on SEND

-The Children and Families Act 2014 gave local authorities a statutory duty to produce a ‘Local Offer’ for children and young people with special educational needs and/or a disability (SEND) from 0 to 25.
+The Children and Families Act 2014 gave LAs a statutory duty to produce a ‘Local Offer’ for children and young people with special educational needs and/or a disability (SEND) from 0 to 25 years.

 What is meant by ‘transition’?